Table of Contents

 Scaffolding is a commonly used structure in construction sites.
-These structures help the construction workers to work on the outer parts of the building.
+These structures help the construction worker and licensed professional engineer to work on the outer parts of the building.

 These scaffolding structures can also be used to provide access to workers to remote or parts of the construction sites that are fragile.